LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 4. why unexpected kernel page fault is bad in Weenix
 5. how to differenciate anonymous object and shadow object
 6. when to pframe_pin the pages for anon obj(I guess it should be during mmap)

+    during mmap(the first time we get the pages for the anonymous object)

 ###TODO